4undRaiser/NFT-Marketplace-tutorial/README.md

   });
 ```

-The Script Above will deploy both of the smart contracts and create a contract folder for the abi and contract address for both the marketplace contract and the NFT minter contract.
+The Script Above will deploy both of the smart contracts.
+The script will also create a contract folder for the abi and contract address for both the marketplace contract and the NFT minter contract.

 Deploy the smart contracts to the celo block-chain by running this command